Top economist Steve Hanke says stocks look expensive – and a recession is 'right around the corner'

 He noted the nation's money supply "exploded" during the pandemic as the federal government flooded the economy with cash.
 That caused asset prices to soar and, later, economic activity to surge.

-Annualized inflation also hit a 40-year high of more than 9% last summer, as the professor and Invesco's chief economist, John Greenwood, predicted in July 2021.
+Annualized inflation also hit a 40-year high of more than 9% last summer, as the professor and John Greenwood, a fellow at Johns Hopkins and Invesco's former chief economist, predicted in July 2021.

 The Federal Reserve has "thrown things into reverse" since last spring, Hanke said.
 The central bank has raised its benchmark interest rate from nearly zero to north of 5%, and worked to shrink its balance sheet.